-- building with flood resilient materials to reduce demolition waste a lot of gyprock and flooring - smart design of electrical outlets and appliances to save appliances - processes that work with local groups to salvage and repair household items - places for storage of items for residents so they are not left on the street - education around separation on kerbside - contractors hired for specific waste/resource streams - strategic demolition to reuse building materials
+- building with flood resilient materials to reduce demolition waste a lot of gyprock and flooring - smart design of electrical outlets and appliances to save appliances - processes that work with local groups to salvage and repair household items

+- places for storage of items for residents so they are not left on the street - education around separation on kerbside - contractors hired for specific waste/resource streams - strategic demolition to reuse building materials - working with community organisations to build relationships and have mechanisms in place to deal with waste on ground immediately, especially hazardous waste.

-Further plans to mitigate these issues are underway and will be the subject of reports to subsequent meetings of the Climate Change and Resource Recovery Committee
+Further plans to mitigate these issues are underway and will be the subject of reports to subsequent meetings of the Climate Change and Resource Recovery Committee.